ionic-team/ionic-docs/docs/api/select.md

 ### Custom Toggle Icons

-The icon that displays next to the select text can be set to any [Ionicon](https://ionic.io/ionicons) using the `toggleIcon` and/or `toggleIconWhenOpen` properties.
+The icon that displays next to the select text can be set to any [Ionicon](https://ionic.io/ionicons) using the `toggleIcon` and/or `expandedIcon` properties.

 import CustomToggleIconsExample from '@site/static/usage/v7/select/customization/custom-toggle-icons/index.md';